 Vintage Fiat 500 Tour From Florence (by 500 Touring Club Concepts)

 3. Take a train ride on your family trip to Italy

 If you don’t want to drive, consider taking the train.
 Many of the small towns in Italy have train stations, including the famous coastal towns of Cinque Terre.
 You can purchase train tickets and essentially city hop.

 If your itinerary doesn’t allow for too many days of exploring, you can still experience that small town life of Italy with day trips.
 Each of the cities in Italy are surrounded by small towns and communes.
 Do a little research ahead of time to see what points of interest are outside of the cities that you’re visiting.

 In Parma, for example, many of the food-related museums that showcase the culinary traditions of Parma are actually located outside of the city limits.
 This gives travelers an opportunity to take day trips to the Italian countryside to visit those museums and learn about Italian food culture and history.

 If you’re nervous about venturing out on your own, consider taking an organized tour.
-TripAdvisor is a great place to start to look for tour companies that offer excursions into the Italian countryside.
+Viator and TripAdvisor are great places to look for tour companies that offer excursions into the Italian countryside.
 Take a look at the reviews of the companies to see what the high points and low points of each tour.